-For options 7.1.2.1 and 7.1.5 the use of a canal as a transfer mechanism in these scenarios poses a high risk, although there is an existing canal, the use of a canal for the transfer of raw water will provide a primary and secondary pathway for transfer of INNS.
-Additionally, abstraction and transfer to Blithfield reservoir (in the case of option 7.1.2.1) or discharge of raw water to Craner Brook (option 7.1.5) represent a new distribution pathway from a canal with significant boating traffic and numerous secondary pathways for the distribution of INNS.
+Two options where the use of a canal as a transfer mechanism in these scenarios poses a high risk, although there is an existing canal, the use of a canal for the transfer of raw water will provide a primary and secondary pathway for transfer of INNS.
+Additionally, abstraction and transfer to Blithfield reservoir or discharge of raw water to Craner Brook represent a new distribution pathway from a canal with significant boating traffic and numerous secondary pathways for the distribution of INNS.
 Mitigation is limited to standard best practice biosecurity measures (such as signs, wash down facilities for recreational users. etc), which are likely to be only effective in reducing secondary pathway risks.